Creating New Woodland

-The UK Forestry Standard (UKFS) of 2011 is the reference standard for sustainable forestry in the UK.
+The UK Forestry Standard (UKFS) (4th Edition 2017) is the reference standard for sustainable forestry in the UK.

-The UKFS is underpinned by seven guidelines which focus on the legal requirements and summary descriptions of good forestry practice to achieve sustainable forestry.
-The protection and conservation of the historic environment is a UKFS requirement and the Forestry Commission has produced a useful summary - Forests and Historic Environment: UK Forestry Standard Guidelines.
+The UKFS is underpinned by seven guidelines which focus on the legal requirements and provide a summary and descriptions of good forestry practice to achieve sustainable forestry.
+The protection and conservation of the historic environment is a UKFS requirement and forms one part of the UKFS publication.

-In England the Forestry Commission is the main body for implementing the UKFS.
-It'll assess forestry proposals against the standard before giving approval, and also carry out checks to ensure it is being complied with.
+In England the Forestry Commission is the main body for implementation of the UKFS compliant forestry activity.
+It will assess forestry proposals for woodland creation and/or tree felling against the standard before giving approval, and will also carry out checks to ensure it is being complied with.